Step 01 — Drop your file

 - A green check + Download button when it's done, or a red error message if something failed

 Click Download to save the converted file.
-The link stays valid for one hour — after that, both the source and the output are deleted from our servers.
+When a batch of two or more files finishes, a Download all button also appears — it bundles every successful output into a single ZIP, so you don't have to click five links.
+The links stay valid for one hour — after that, both the source and the output are deleted from our servers.

 Tips for better conversions